 Conflict of Interest

-All graduate students who hold an assistantship or are student employees are required to self disclose at least annually any outside employment or business activities and interests that could interfere with their regular duties or represent a conflict of interest (University of Missouri Collected Rules and Regulations, Section 330.015.D).
+All graduate students who hold an assistantship or are student employees are required to self disclose any outside employment or business activities and interests that could interfere with their regular duties or represent a conflict of interest (University of Missouri Collected Rules and Regulations, Section 330.015.D).
 To disclose, go to ecompliance.missouri.edu and complete a Conflict of Interest Form.

 Student Interaction with Industry